 Except I was missing one vital skill.
 The first stage of construction for me to literally create anything I liked – pattern cutting!
 Getting the pattern right from the start is fundamental to making the perfect suit.

-So 8 years ago I left my mentor and my job and ventured onto ‘the row’.
-I was taking a risk and didn’t know where to start.
+10 years ago I left my mentor and my job and ventured onto 'the row'.
+I was taking a risk and didn't know where to start.
 But not one for being shy I decided I would ask around in a few shops to see if they were looking for someone with my expertise.

 Immediately upon entering Oswald Boateng's shop, the man himself commented on my overcoat, which I had made – instantly impressed he offered me a job on the spot.
 I freelanced for him for 6 months, but I really needed to learn the final part of my trade the bit that would make me a complete master tailor!